OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 ### Default Behavior

-* When Jira is the target system in  {{ spaceName  }}, to synchronize the QMetry Test Execution, either Target Lookup or 'QMetry TestCase' linkage with Test Case Entity, and 'QMetry TestRun' linkage with Test Run Entity must be configured.
+* When Jira is the target system in  <code class="expression">space.vars.SITENAME</code>, to synchronize the QMetry Test Execution, either Target Lookup or 'QMetry TestCase' linkage with Test Case Entity, and 'QMetry TestRun' linkage with Test Run Entity must be configured.

 ### Criteria Configuration